seenons/seenons-be-assignment/README.md

 - Ensure completeness of the Register Stream Service Spec.
 - Ensure completeness of the Service Providers Availability Spec.

-### Bonus points
+### Bonus Points (not require but recommended)

 #### Refactoring

 - Refactor the response model for the customer stream pickup registration.
 - Refactor Customer stream pickup registration use case.
-    - Can you guard against business invariants?
+    - Can you find and guard against business invariants?

 #### Opportunities